FarrukhSultani/SQL_Challenge/README.md

 GROUP BY last_name
 ORDER BY frequency DESC;

-To come up with these analysis, I had to first normalize data, then started the process of data modeling and then I was able to extract the above copied code.
-I have the analysis of data in separate csv files in my git hub.
+To come up with these analysis, I had to first normalize data, run the process of data modeling and then run specific statements for each code.

 -----